Open Table

 6:30 - 7:30 p.m. in Katherine Kerr’s Office (Room SB 154)

-A support group for women who desire to become mothers.
+A support group for women navigating infertility.
 Join us to connect and pray together.

 Contact Katherine Kerr with questions.